Excel CUBE Formulas: A Must-Know for Data-Heavy Consulting Projects

 • D5: PivotTable filter

 Filter to distinguish between reported numbers and adjustments (values for TYPE), such as Quality of Earnings normalizations.
-The slicers allow easy switching between different views.
+The slicers to the left are linked to the PivotTable filters and allow easy switching between different views.

 • D4: PivotTable filter